tsunami416604/azure-docs.hu-hu/articles/site-recovery/vmware-azure-disaster-recovery-powershell.md

 #Get the protectable item corresponding to the virtual machine CentOSVM1
 $VM1 = Get-AzRecoveryServicesAsrProtectableItem -ProtectionContainer $ProtectionContainer -FriendlyName "CentOSVM1"

-# Enable replication for virtual machine CentOSVM1 using the Az.RecoveryServices module 2.0.0
+# Enable replication for virtual machine CentOSVM1 using the Az.RecoveryServices module 2.0.0 onwards to replicate to managed disks
 # The name specified for the replicated item needs to be unique within the protection container.
 Using a random GUID to ensure uniqueness
 $Job_EnableReplication1 = New-AzRecoveryServicesAsrReplicationProtectedItem -VMwareToAzure -ProtectableItem $VM1 -Name (New-Guid).Guid -ProtectionContainerMapping $PolicyMap -ProcessServer $ProcessServers[1] -Account $AccountHandles[2] -RecoveryResourceGroupId $ResourceGroup.ResourceId -logStorageAccountId $LogStorageAccount.Id -RecoveryAzureNetworkId $RecoveryVnet.Id -RecoveryAzureSubnetName "Subnet-1"

+# Alternatively, if the virtual machine CentOSVM1 has CMK enabled disks, enable replication using Az module 3.3.0 onwards as below
+# $diskID is the Disk Encryption Set ID to be used for all replica managed disks and target managed disks in the target region
+$Job_EnableReplication1 = New-AzRecoveryServicesAsrReplicationProtectedItem -VMwareToAzure -ProtectableItem $VM1 -Name (New-Guid).Guid -ProtectionContainerMapping $PolicyMap -ProcessServer $ProcessServers[1] -Account $AccountHandles[2] -RecoveryResourceGroupId $ResourceGroup.ResourceId -logStorageAccountId -DiskEncryptionSetId $diskId $LogStorageAccount.Id -RecoveryAzureNetworkId $RecoveryVnet.Id -RecoveryAzureSubnetName "Subnet-1"

 #Get the protectable item corresponding to the virtual machine Win2K12VM1
 $VM2 = Get-AzRecoveryServicesAsrProtectableItem -ProtectionContainer $ProtectionContainer -FriendlyName "Win2K12VM1"